Worth a gamble? Kennedy Hall’s 'Sedevacantist Wager'

 Might it be the risk of schism, by withdrawing submission from a true pope?
 But commonly-cited texts should dispel such fears.
 First, Wernz-Vidal:

-“They cannot be numbered among the schismatics, who refuse to obey the Roman Pontiff because they consider his person to be suspect or doubtfully elected on account of rumors in circulation.”
-[9]
+“They cannot be numbered among the schismatics, who refuse to obey the Roman Pontiff because they consider his person to be suspect or doubtfully elected on account of rumors in circulation […]”9

-“If someone, for reasonable motive, holds the person of the pope in suspicion and refuses his presence and even his jurisdiction, he does not commit the delict of schism, not any other whatsoever, provided that he be ready to accept the pope were he not held in suspicion.”[10]
+“If someone, for reasonable motive, holds the person of the pope in suspicion and refuses his presence and even his jurisdiction, he does not commit the delict of schism, nor any other whatsoever, provided that he be ready to accept the pope were he not held in suspicion.”12

 This latter clause – mentioning readiness to submit to an undoubted Roman Pontiff – certainly applies to us.

 We could provide other such texts.
-Mr Hall implicitly concedes that sedevacantists do present some strong arguments – and strong arguments are the very essence of a “reasonable motive.”
-So much for schism there.
+Mr Hall implicitly concedes that sedevacantists do present some strong arguments, even if they think they are missing something – and strong arguments are the very essence of a “reasonable motive.”

 In fact, there are no grounds for either side to be accusing each other of even “material schism” based on their attitude towards Francis’ claim.
 As with material heresy, such a term does not apply to this situation at all.